net-lisias-ksp/TweakScaleCompanion_SMCE/README.md

 			- You don't mix your work with GPL incompatible works.
 	+ If by some reason the GPL would be invalid for you, rest assured that you still retain the right to Use the Work under SKL 1.0.

+Some few files are licensed under [CC-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+See [here](./LICENSE.LSHIPPARTS.CCSA-4_0) for details.

 See [NOTICE](./NOTICE) for further copyright and trademarks notices.